hemalhansda/fair-share/DATABASE_SETUP.md

-# FairShare Database Setup Guide
+# fyrShare Database Setup Guide

 This project uses **Supabase** as a free PostgreSQL database with real-time capabilities and built-in authentication.